anand-imcm/wgs-varcall/README.md

 > [!TIP]
 > To import the workflow into your Terra workspace, click on the above Dockstore badge, and select 'Terra' from the 'Launch with' widget on the Dockstore workflow page.

-This repository contains a WDL-based workflow for variant calling and annotation from WGS CRAM files.
-It uses Google's DeepVariant for genome-wide SNV and indel detection, and Illumina's Gauchian for precise variant calling in the GBA gene region
+This repository provides a WDL-based workflow designed for variant calling and annotation using Whole Genome Sequencing (WGS) CRAM files.
+It uses Google's DeepVariant for accurate genome-wide detection of single nucleotide variants (SNVs) and indels, alongside Illumina's Gauchian tool for targeted variant calling within the GBA gene region.
+Additionally, the workflow uses Ensembl's Variant Effect Predictor (VEP) to annotate the SNVs and Indels detected by the DeepVariant.

 ## Workflow Steps